 2 days

-Core monuments plus one art stop and one local-feeling district
+Core monuments plus one art stop, one local-feeling district and one water-based experience

 Too many paid entries back-to-back

-Day one for essentials, day two for Dorsoduro, Cannaregio, or one lagoon extension.
+Day one for essentials, day two for Dorsoduro, Cannaregio, San Giorgio or one lagoon extension.

 3 days+

-A fuller city reading with islands, art, and evening time
+A fuller city reading with islands, art, viewpoints, food and evening time

 Overplanning every slot

-Use one day for icons, one for cultural Venice, one for lagoon or slower district-led exploration.
+Use one day for icons, one for cultural Venice, and one for lagoon or slower district-led exploration.

 First trip

-Basilica, Doge’s Palace, Grand Canal, Rialto, one atmospheric evening
+Basilica, Doge’s Palace, Grand Canal, Rialto, one atmospheric evening, optional gondola or San Giorgio

 Turning the trip into a museum collection exercise